-The first and probably best chance of the half fell to Everton just five minutes in as Denis Stracqualursi's head found Royston Drenthes’ corner at the back post.
-The ball beat Joe Hart but it was cleared off the line by Joleon Lescott.
+The first chance of the half fell to Everton just after five minutes, as Denis Stracqualursi's header following Royston Drenthe's corner beat Joe Hart but was blocked by Joleon Lescott on the line.

-It took around half an hour before the sides created more chances.
-A deep ball in from Leighton Baines found Stracqualursi who headed down for Fellaini, who fired his shot just wide.
+It took half an hour before another chance was created, with the home side again getting a sight on goal.
+A deep ball in from Leighton Baines found Stracqualursi, who headed down for Fellaini, but the Belgian fired the shot wide.

-And then just two minutes later in the 37th minute Manchester City had its first real chance of the match as Samir Nasri fired a shot from around 25 yards out, beating Tim Howard but hitting the bar before Aguero's shot from the rebound was well saved from Everton's keeper.
+Just two minutes later, Manchester City had their first real chance of the match as Samir Nasri fired a shot from 25 yards, beating Tim Howard but hitting the bar, before Aguero's shot from the rebound was well saved, even though the Argentine was offside.

-But the talking point of the first half came five minutes from halftime when the match was briefly delayed following a disturbance on the pitch, in which a supporter emerged from the stands and handcuffed himself to the post next to City keeper Joe Hart.
+But the talking point of the first half came five minutes from interval when the match was briefly delayed following a disturbance on the pitch, in which a supporter emerged from the Gwladys Street Stand and handcuffed himself to the post next to City keeper Joe Hart.

 The fan spent five minutes attached to the post before being removed by police before the game restarted.

-Manchester City continued to push for equalizer but just couldn’t find a way past the solid home side, which hung on for a deserved three points at Goodison Park.
+City continued to push for equaliser but just couldn’t find a way past the solid home side who hung on for a deserved three points at Goodison Park.

 - Own Goal